Tuanhao/Japanese-Card-Game/README.md

 ### How to play ?
 - Go to this website https://jpcg.neocities.org/
 - Just click on card to flip and find the equivalent pairs
+- Vietnamese version available by clicking the button at the page end to fill cards with Vietnamese
 ### Word pairs
 English word | Japanese word
 ------------ | -------------